 Grassroots Support: WineAmerica has a unique asset: the State and Regional Associations Advisory Council (SRAAC) comprising over 40 state and regional winery trade associations from around the country.
 When the time comes to generate constituent support for legislation, WineAmerica asks its SRAAC members to contact their Senators and Representatives.
 Winery members are also directly asked to contact their legislators at critical times.

-Here is a small sampling of other key measures which WineAmerica has achieved:
+Major Money Saving Measures: Here is a small sampling of some key measures which WineAmerica has achieved:

 - Repeal of Bond Requirements for small producers

 - Repeal of the annual Special Occupational Tax ($500-$1000 per year) which was created to pay for the Civil War